NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ## Quick Start

 Although there are many steps in setting up a continuous testing architecture, the most important step is to document a shared plan of approach for your team.
 - **If you already have continuous testing enabled for your project**: we recommend documenting your plan for internal and external team members' benefit within a `TESTING.md`.
 This will help you communicate your testing architecture so that team members can contribute easily to improve code through additional tests and automation.
-Copy/paste our below template, fill it with your testing setup.
-Further steps are detailed in the (#step-by-step) guide section, which we encourage you to also follow to make test writing and automation more efficient.
+Copy/paste our below template and fill it in with your testing setup.
+Further steps are detailed in the (#step-by-step) guide section, which we encourage you to follow to make test writing and automation more efficient.
 - **If you are brand new to continuous testing**: we recommend starting with our (#step-by-step) guide to set up an efficient continuous testing plan for your project.

 **[⬇️ Download our TESTING.md Template](TESTING)** (see [example](TESTING-example) of template in action)